 They rode in silence for a half hour until they reached the outskirts of a town.
 The man asked, "You hungry, boy?"

 The boy, startled, quickly replied, "No," although he hadn't eaten in two days.
 When they arrived at the center of the town, he announced, "I have to use the bathroom."
 He had to get away from the nasty little man.

 The pickup stopped in front of a grocery store and the little man pointed, "They have one in the back of the store, and on the way out pick up some food.
 I'll be waiting out here for you."

 The man smiled, "I don't either.
 Just grab some food and run out.
 You aren't afraid of that are you?"

 The boy felt trapped.
 Sure that the man would be waiting for him, and take it out on him if he didn't come out with food, he weakly said, "No, I'm not afraid."

 The man grinned, "Good.
 I know we'll be crossing paths again."

 The deputy sheriff grabbed the boy just outside of the grocery store.
-The boy had run out of the store carrying more than he could manage dropping it all while struggling to escape.
+The boy had run out of the store carrying more than he could manage, dropping it all while he struggled to escape.
 He couldn't break the man's grip on his arm.
 His haul would have kept him from starving for two days.